MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-156-Health-Insurance-Issuer-Standards-Under-Affordable-Care-Act-Including-Standards-Related-Exchanges/subpart-C-Qualified-Health-Plan-Minimum-Certification-Standards/section-156.221.md

 (2) The Federally-facilitated Exchange may grant an exception to the requirements in paragraphs (a) through (g) of this section if the Exchange determines that making such health plan available through such Exchange is in the interests of qualified individuals in the State or States in which such Exchange operates.

-(i) *Applicability.* A QHP issuer on an individual market Federally-facilitated Exchange, not including QHP issuers offering only stand-alone dental plans, must comply with the requirements in paragraphs (a) through (e) and (g) of this section beginning with plan years beginning on or after January 1, 2021, and with the requirements in paragraph (f) of this section beginning with plan years beginning on or after January 1, 2022 with regard to data:
+(i) *Applicability.* A QHP issuer on an individual market Federally-facilitated Exchange, not including QHP issuers offering only stand-alone dental plans, must comply with the requirements in paragraphs (a) through (e) and (g) of this section beginning with plan years beginning on or after January 1, 2021, and with the requirements in paragraph (f) of this section beginning in 2026, with regard to data:

 (1) With a date of service on or after January 1, 2016; and

 (2) That are maintained by the QHP issuer for enrollees in QHPs.

-[85 FR 25638, May 1, 2020]
+[85 FR 25638, May 1, 2020, as amended at 89 FR 8986, Feb.
+8, 2024]